Nekuskus/Kernel/README.md

-# Spark Kernel
+# FireworkKernel
-The kernel for the Spark Operating System.
+The kernel for Firework.

 ## Features
 - VBE Framebuffer graphics with lean-and-mean text drawing